felixlopz/hubrise-test-task/content/apps/livepepper/en/connect-hubrise.md

 1. Under HubRise, click the checkbox **Share data with other applications**.
 1. Click **Connect to HubRise**.
 1. When the HubRise login page is presented, click **No account yet?**
-1. The Account Name will be automatically copied from LivePepper.
-Enter the required information and click **Create account**.
-HubRise will automatically start the Account creation process.
+1. Enter your personal information and click **Create account**.
-1. To complete this process, and create your location enter the required information and click **Create**.
-This HubRise Account and Location will be created.
+1. Verify that your account and location names have been correctly prefilled by LivePepper.
+Click **Create**.
-1. LivePepper will require access to the new HubRise Account and Location.
-Click **Allow**.˙
+1. Click **Allow** to give LivePepper access to your location.
-1. The connection between your LivePepper site and your new HubRise Account will be complete.
+1. Your LivePepper site is now connected to HubRise.

 <video controls title="Connect to HubRise example">
   <source src="../images/008-connect-hubrise.webm" type="video/webm"/>